Photo taken at Great Sand Dunes National Park, CO, 2020

 for cello and voice (2020)

 In the spring of 2020, the world saw itself in what seemed a never-ending stretch of tumultuous times.
 When my friend Elizabeth Kate Hall-Keough commissioned this piece in May of 2020, I began composing while paralyzed in a time of sorrow and turbulence, uncertainty and fear.
 For the several quarantined months that followed, time simply seemed so frail.
-With so many challenges coming to forefront one after another, both across the world and microscopically within our own individual lives, I couldn’t help but continuously question and doubt the meaning of time.
+Challenges continued to come to the forefront one after another, both across the world and among individual lives, and I couldn’t help but continuously question the meaning of time.
 In some ways, time seemed go to so much faster than I could keep up – the news got darker exponentially day by day.
-But in other ways, time seemed so much slower, so stretched out, with pain, fragility, weakness and vulnerability so much more acute and infinite.
+But in other ways, time seemed so much slower, so stretched out, with pain, fragility, weakness and vulnerability more acute and infinite.

 on the fragility of time is, then, a meditation and reflection of these complicated sentiments.
 It is in part a lullaby – an attempt to comfort oneself in moments of deep darkness.
 But it's also pondering, haunting, and at moments harsh.
-On one hand, I composed with intention for the audience to experience time literally slowing down as they listen, to lull the listener into subconscious meditation and self-reflection.
-But the piece is also one way of me conveying the confusing, cluttered emotions and thoughts that have consciously and subconsciously plagued my mind over the last many months about myself, those around me, and our planet.
+On one hand, I composed intending for the audience to experience time literally slowing down as they listen, to lull the listener into subconscious meditation and self-reflection.
+But the piece is also one way of conveying the confusing, cluttered emotions and thoughts that have consciously and subconsciously plagued my mind over the last many months about myself, those around me, and our planet.

 October 24th, 2020 – Kulas Recital Hall, Oberlin Conservatory

 April 29th, 2021 – Warner Concert Hall, Oberlin Conservatory